 This depends on the severity of the wound.
 How your cat was injured also plays a part.
 Any infection will naturally slow the process down, too.

 Most non-serious open wounds on a cat will heal within a week.
-Non-serious means a cut that does not lead to any significant blood loss, and is not deep enough to cause concern.
+Non-serious means a cut that does not lead to significant blood loss, and is not deep enough to cause concern.

 As the Mar Vista Animal Center explains, there are four cat wound healing stages.
 These consist of: